Ronaldo leads Real Madrid's FIFA awards triumph - Capital Sports

 “I’d like to thank all of the players for making this possible,” said Zidane.
 “This is a very special prize.”

-Real’s superb campaign was recognised in a FIFA XI that featured Ronaldo and club-mates Toni Kroos, Luka Modric, Marcelo and Sergio Ramos.
+Real’s superb campaign was recognised in a FIFPro team that featured Ronaldo and club-mates Toni Kroos, Luka Modric, Marcelo and Sergio Ramos.

-The team was completed by goalkeeper of the year Gianluigi Buffon, Leonardo Bonucci, Dani Alves, Andres Iniesta, Messi and Neymar.

 – Giroud wins best goal –